Apr 16, 2023

 “Tech neck” is a term commonly used by medical professionals to describe a repetitive stress injury where your muscles are excessively stressed while using phones, tablets, and computers, typically resulting in neck and shoulder pain, stiffness, and soreness.

-However, if your job does require you to spend long hours at the computer or always be on your phone, what you can do instead is to make sure that you practise good posture habits all day.
+However, if your job does require you to spend long hours at the computer or constantly be on your phone, what you can do instead is to make sure that you practise good posture habits all day.

 Relax your head, neck, and shoulder – they should be in a neutral position, where only your eyes are lowered to look down at your devices.
 It is also good to do some simple neck strengthening exercises throughout the day: slowly move your head from left to right, then up and down.

-We also have some bad news for those of us who have been hunched over a phone or computer for too many years: shoulder joint and neck pain are not the only physical repercussions that you have to deal with.
+We also have bad news for those of us who have been hunched over a phone or computer for too many years: shoulder joint and neck pain are not the only physical repercussions you have to deal with.

 However tempting it is to try and rectify your pain yourself through means such as cracking your neck, here’s what you need to know: cracking your neck too forcefully can pinch the nerves in your neck and make it difficult or impossible to move your neck, or even further strain the muscles that you are trying to relax – not quite the result you are looking for!